- The DVLA (in England, Scotland and Wales) and DVA (in Northern Ireland) are legally responsible for deciding if someone is medically unfit to drive.

 How to contact the DVLA/DVA

 If you need to, you can report your concerns about a patient to the DVLA/DVA in confidence.
 Contact details are as follows:

 The advice referred to in this guide deals specifically with drivers, but the GMC states the same principles also apply to drivers and pilots of other kinds of regulated transport.

-Remember that it will be up to you to justify any breach of confidentiality in the public interest if you're asked to do so.
+Remember, you have to justify any breach of confidentiality in the public interest if you're asked to do so.
 Make a record of your decisions and reasons.

-If you're unsure what action to take, our medico-legal advisers are always on hand to help.
+If you're an MDU member and you're unsure what action to take, contact our medico-legal advisers for help.

-This guidance was correct at publication 06/11/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 19/12/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.